 - Researching and fact checking cases

 - Conducting research on pertinent laws and cases

-- Drafting correspondence and legal papers
+- Drafting correspondence and legal documents

 - Submitting legal documents with opposing counsel or the court

 - Helping attorneys prepare for trial and keep organized with their cases

-- Organizing and managing legal documents, files and additional records
+- Organizing and maintaining legal documents, files and other records

 Paralegal Training and Certification